Sabarimala Trek: Kalaketty

+Kalaketty is situated about 6 km from Perurthodu.
+According to legend, Kalaketty is the spot where Lord Shiva and Goddess Parvati waited for Ayyappan after he defeated Mahishi.
+It is believed that Nandi, was tied to an Anjili tree at this location, which is how the area reportedly got its name.
+There is a shrine dedicated to Shiva-Parvati.

 Azhutha

 Azhutha, a tributary of Pamba River is just 2 km from Kalaketty.
 In Sanskrit, Azhutha is termed as Alamba.
 Pilgrims have facilities to take rest here.
-There is also a temple here administered by the "Malayaraya mahasabha", who has also the administrative controls of Kalaketty, Inchippara and Mukkuzhy temples.
+The Kalaketti Siva temple, is an ancient shrine located here and is administered by the Mala Araya community, who has also the administrative controls of Kalaketty, Inchippara and Mukkuzhy temples.
 The far river side is known as the "Azhutha medu" which is a steep slope.

+The pilgrims take a dip from the river and pick up a pebble.

 Kallidamkunnu

 The steep Azhutha medu ends at the summit Kallidamkunnu.
 As part of the customs, the devotees take a pebble from Azhutha river which they drop at Kallidamkunnu to cover the remains of Mahishi.
+It is believed that Mahishi’s mortal remains were discarded here and subsequently covered with stones.
+It is also interpretated that the pebbles as representing the pilgrims’ past sins, which they leave behind at this site.
 Devotees also burns a camphor here before their journey.

 Inchipparakotta

+This is the site where Karuppa Swami’s, lieutenants of Ayyapan and Udayan’s bands of thieves clashed in battle.
+It is also where Puthusseri Mundan, an aide of Udayan, was slain by Lord Ayyappa’s army.

 The place got its name due to the presence of a fort built by Udaya.
 There is a temple here named Kottayil Sastha temple, dedicated to the Inchippara moopan, the guardian of the sacred forests.

 Mukkuzhy

 Mukkuzhy is situated at a valley.
-A temple dedicated to Devi is situated here which is administrated by the 'Malayaraya Mahasabha'.
+It is the place where Ayyappan and his army rested.
+There are 2 temples her- one dedicated to Shastha and another to Bhagavathi.
+The temple dedicated to Bhagavathi is administrated by the 'Malayaraya Mahasabha'.
 Devotees who are tired and unable to continue trekking can and should get help here.
 It is near to Kuzhimavu bus stand in Koruthodu Panchayat and connected by a concrete road.
 From Kuzhimavu, buses and taxis are available to Pamba/Sabarimala.
 Frequent buses are available from Kuzhimavu to Mundakayam.